 - You can find the trimmed clips in the output directory you choose in step 2.

 Find It Difficult To Trim/Cut Footages with VLC on Mac?
-Try Alternative Way85% people reach out to VideoProc: cut or trim video on Mac flexibly and accuratelyEasier Solution
+Try Alternative Way.
+85% people reach out to VideoProc Converter: cut or trim video on Mac flexibly and accurately.

-VideoProc - The One-click Way to Cut or Trim Video Clips on Mac Precisely by Seconds
+VideoProc Converter - Cut/Trim Video on Mac Precisely by Seconds

 - Drag and drop video, set cut points, remove unwanted sections, done!